drkittendorf/drkittendorf/README.md

 ### I'm a Full Stack Web Developer committed to continuous learning and honing existing skills.
-### The projects you see here reflect some of that growth desire to improve.
+### The projects you see here reflect some of that growth and desire to improve.
 ###
 ### Thank You for visiting my GitHub!
 ### Dale